Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 Build tools
 -----------

 There are several tools for building C/C++ projects: Autotools, Make, CMake, Gradle, etc. The most prominent tool for building projects is the Makefile, and all the other tools tend to be simply wrappers around this one.
-KMS uses CMake, which generates native Makefiles to build and package the project.
+Kurento uses CMake, which generates native Makefiles to build and package the project.
 There are some IDEs that recognize CMake projects directly, such as `JetBrains CLion <https://www.jetbrains.com/clion/>`__ or `Qt Creator <https://www.qt.io/ide/>`__.

 A CMake projects consists of several *CMakeLists.txt* files, which define how to compile and package native code into binaries and shared libraries.
 These files also contain a list of the libraries (dependencies) needed to build the code.